nauam/Courses/docs/manual/workflow-strategies/ruleset.md

 :::

 :::tip
-The [3.4.4 release](/history/3_4_x/version-3.4.4.md) of QW Control Enterprise includes updates to our incubating feature for visualizing the workflow strategy.
+The [3.4.4 release](/history/3_4_x/version-3.4.4.md) of Rundeck Enterprise includes updates to our incubating feature for visualizing the workflow strategy.
 :::

 The Ruleset Workflow Strategy allows Enterprise users to provide more complex logic around job step execution.
 To use the Ruleset Strategy choose _Ruleset_ on the Workflow tab when editing a Job.